fetchrobotics/docs/source/indigo_to_melodic.rst

 - Software: Edit ``/etc/udev/rules.d/70-persistent-net.rules`` and swap ``eth0``
   and ``eth1``.
 Restart the robot for the change to take effect.
-- OR: Hardware: swap the two ethernet cables where they plug into the computer (less optimal solution).
+- OR: Hardware: swap the two ethernet cables where they plug into the computer.

-Changes from
+  This shouldn't be needed, but in case you do, you should expect to find a gray cable (internal communications) and a blue cable (external).
-Manually creates udev rules and updates grub boot arguments to ensure consistent network device naming across different hardware.
-Uses netplan to set static IP for internal robot communications.
+  Typically, the blue goes to the top ethernet port, and the grey goes to the bottom.

 Accessing Boot Menu on Fetch Robots